Jcroa25/ReadMe-Generator/README.md

   6. [Questions](#questions)

   ## Installation
-  a
+  Download Node and inquirer using NPM install

   ## Usage
-  a
+  To created README.md files for future projects

   ## Contribution
-  a
+  MYSELF and le GOOGLE

   ## License
-  This project is licensed under [ISC License (ISC)](https://opensource.org/licenses/ISC)
+  This project is licensed under [The MIT License](https://opensource.org/licenses/MIT)

   ## Tests
-  a
+  N/A

   ## Questions
-  For all questions contact me at (https://github.com/a) or a.
+  For all questions contact me at (https://github.com/jcroa25) or roajrjuancarlos@hotmail.com.